bjpop/gurita/docs/_sources/histogram.rst.txt

      - Statistic to use for each bin (default: count)
      - :ref:`stat <hist_stat>`
    * - ``--indnorm``
-     - normalise each histogram in the plot independently, otherwise normalise over the full dataset
+     - normalise each histogram in the plot independently
      - :ref:`independent normalisation <hist_indnorm>`
    * - ``--kde``
      - overlay a kernel density estimate (kde) as a line